 Sex aside (I know, you got a visual there, but I was saying aside not astride) what is it about romance that makes a story feel complete?
 Do we have any philosophers out there?
 I’d love to hear your thoughts…

-I’m thrilled to launch my Hapless Heroes series of quirky romances AVAILABLE WHEREVER GOOD EBOOKS ARE SOLD.
-These gorgeous heroes are romantically challenged, but they’ll do anything to make their heroine swoon and win her heart.
+I’m thrilled to launch my Hapless Heroes series of quirky romances available exclusively on AMAZON KINDLE.
+These hunky heroes might be hopeless when it comes to romance, but they’ll do any crazy thing to make their heroine swoon and win her heart.

 Balthazar Wilson wants nothing more than to be married with children, but he can’t seem to find Miss Right.
 A visit to his widower father at the Wilson family’s historical homestead in coastal Queensland, however, quickly proves to Baz that he has more things to worry about than his own happily ever after!
 His wealthy father’s eccentric behavior could be dementia, an innocent young blonde with no past washes up on their isolated beach looking for sex, the new cleaning lady is a kleptomaniac, an Internet scammer turns up with a gun to steal Baz’s inheritance, and the local cop thinks the blonde is a killer mermaid.
 When Baz’s ex–colleague Wynne Malone arrives to charm him, Baz isn’t sure if he wants to kiss her or have a mental breakdown.

 Computer genius Julian Wilde has a month booked at an island hideaway to finish his PhD, but when he arrives, sexy oyster farmer Natasha Barri grabs him, thinking he’s a burglar, and suddenly asthma isn’t the only thing making Julian breathless.
 The house has been double booked so they’re forced to share and Julian readily agrees to cook, hoping to use the voodoo potions he’s discovered online to make Tasha fall in love with him.
 Disaster follows debacle as Julian tries to impress her, and she tries not to kill him.

 Justin DuBois is in love with his co-worker, but not only does Marianne think he’s too young to be taken seriously, she’s convinced he’s gay.
 In desperation to win her, Justin recreates her teenage fantasy of a circus, a carnie, and a splash of Old Spice…